HelpGiveThanks/HGTconfiguration/README.md

 1. Select the 'Header icon.png' NOT 'header.png' file, and click 'Choose' button.
 1. Click the green 'Update icons' button.
 1. Select the 'Users & security' tab.
-1. Scroll down to 'New user accounts' and select 'All new user accounts will be created by an admin' option.
+1. Scroll down to 'New user accounts' and click on 'Users can register new accounts' and change it to 'All new user accounts will be created by an admin' option.
 This will keep strangers from setting up accounts on your website until you are ready, if ever, to allow strangers to create accounts.
 1. Click the 'save' button (bottom right).
 1. Select 'Email communication' (left menu column, 2nd item from the bottom).

      The main reason to set this up now is to insure that if you forget your password TBG will be able to send you a new one via its forgot password button, which is only enabled if you configure this email module.
 1. Change the 'Enable outgoing email notifications' option from 'No' to 'Yes'.
-1. In the 'Email "from"-name' text box replace 'The Bug Genie' with your website's name followed by the word 'Automailer' (to identify system sent emails are automated).
+1. In the 'Email "from"-name' text box replace 'The Bug Genie' with your website's name followed by the word 'Automailer' (to identify automated system sent emails).
 1. In the 'Email "from"-address' text box type in  'Do_Not_Reply@YOURWEBSITE.COM' (as you do not want people replying to automated emails.
-Each user can control whether or not to receive automated emails).
+NOTE: Each user can control whether or not to receive automated emails).
 1. Click the 'save' button (bottom right).
 1. Scroll up, and click on 'System Administrator' (upper right corner).
 1. Select 'My account' option.